Function

 Study synopsis for Phase 2a study(ies) should be developed.

-FIH and Phase 1b protocols completed and sites selected as per generic criteria.
+FIH and Phase 1b protocols are finalized and CRCs selected as per generic criteria.

 The community engagement activities will continue at this stage of the development for more information on community engagement, refer to guidance under Stage C.